MarcoPolo/lt-tmux/README.md

 Which will give you an eval ability inside shell files.

+### Why stop there?

-You can essentially eval anything that has a REPL/interpreter on the commandline: sql, matlab, etc...
+You can essentially eval anything that has a REPL/interpreter on the command line: sql, matlab, etc...

 # Configuration